sysumagicbro-max/HB-HESS-CSS/README.md

 The histogram below illustrates the distribution of station capacities, highlighting the typical infrastructure scale.

 ![Capacity Distribution](figures/capacity_distribution.png)
-*(Note: Please ensure you upload your histogram image to a 'figures' folder)*

-## 🔗 Citation
-If you use this dataset in your research, please cite our paper:
-> **Kai Zhang, Benfei Wang, et al.**, "**Hierarchical Economic Operation of Heterogeneous-Battery Hybrid Energy Storage System Based Charging-Swapping Stations with Active Health Management**," *IEEE Transactions on Smart Grid* (Under Review), 2026.

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.